 Admission and assistantships are awarded based upon a portfolio review, interview and acceptance into The University of Alabama Graduate School.
 The program typically accepts one new MFA candidate in stage management a year.

-For more information about the program and admission requirements, please contact Director of Stage Management, Annie G. Levy at email@example.com.
+For more information about the program and admission requirements, please contact Director of MFA Directing and Stage Management, Annie G. Levy at email@example.com.

 Application Instructions: MFA in Stage Management 2018